Alcampopiano/hypothesize/README.md

 A Python package for hypothesis testing using robust statistics.

-:book: Please visit the [Hypothesize documentation site](https://Alcampopiano.github.io/hypothesize/) for more details.

 ## Basic Example
 ### A robust measure of association using winsorized correlation